fnysfnys/TranslationSoftware/README.md

 * ~~Try custom file types rather than tmp for serialized objects (.smrtt) (.tmem)~~
 * Allow for translations to be recognised where dates have been changed, create regex for swedish and english date formats
 * Handle dependancies with Maven rather than manually
+* Check for if you can auto translate fragments of a sentence
+* Auto translate if only one word has changed